Gansu: Industry

 The industrial sector in Gansu was developed after completion of the Longhai railway in 1953 and blueprinted in the first five-year plan of China.
+It was a major recipient of China's investment in industrial capacity during the Third Front campaign.

 Until 2014, the industrial sector contributed the most to Gansu's economy.
 The most important industries are petrochemicals, non-ferrous metallurgy, machinery and electronics.
 The province is also an important base for wind and solar power.
 As a result of environmental protection policies, the industry sector is not growing.
 The manufacturing sector has been shrinking for several years and has low investment numbers.

-According to some sources, the province is also a center of China's nuclear industry.
+In 2023, TMSR-LF1, an experimental molten salt nuclear breeder reactor, achieved criticality.

 As stipulated in the country's 12th Five Year Plan, the local government of Gansu hopes to grow the province's GDP by 10% annually by focusing investments on five pillar industries: renewable energy, coal, chemicals, nonferrous metals, pharmaceuticals and services.

 Mining

 A large part of Gansu's economy is based on mining and the extraction of minerals, especially rare earth elements.
 The province has significant deposits of antimony, chromium, coal, cobalt, copper, fluorite, gypsum, iridium, iron, lead, limestone, mercury, mirabilite, nickel, crude oil, platinum, troilite, tungsten, and zinc among others.
 The oil fields at Yumen and Changqing are considered significant.

 Gansu has China's largest nickel deposits accounting for over 90% of China's total nickel reserves.